A vaccine study in college students will help determine when it’s safe to take masks off

 “When you put a lot of bells and whistles on something, you lose focus,” said Larry Corey, a leader of the federal trial network used to test the coronavirus vaccines and a virologist at the Fred Hutchinson Cancer Research Center.

 Now that the vaccines have been shown to be remarkably effective, Corey said, it’s time to seek answers to questions he could only have imagined asking a year ago.
-Back then, “I would honestly sort have said, I’d love to get to the point where we can look at: Are we shifting the spectrum so everyone is infected but asymptomatic and might be transmitting?”
+Back then, “I would honestly … have said I’d love to get to the point where we can look at: Are we shifting the spectrum so everyone is infected but asymptomatic and might be transmitting?”

-Still, Corey began plotting follow-on trials almost in tandem with the initial ones and saw college students as an ideal population to study transmission.
+Still, Corey began plotting follow-on trials almost in tandem with the initial ones and considered college students an ideal population to study transmission.
 They were young, living in dormitories with many social contacts, had high attack rates from the virus and were likely to have mild or asymptomatic infections.

 Students in the study will swab their noses daily, providing a wealth of information.